Seagate/cortx-manager/CORTXManagerQuickstartGuide.md

     $ cd cortx-cortx-manager
     $ sudo cicd/build.sh
     ```
- 3. Run `$ sudo cicd/build.sh -h` to list build options in more detail.
+ 3. Run `$ sudo cicd/build.sh -h` to list build options in more detail. - This will build an RPM on a dest directory.

     **Examples:**

      - To build cortx-manager with integration tests, run: `$ sudo cicd/build.sh -i`
      - To build cortx-manager with log level debug, run: `$ sudo cicd/build.sh -q true`

- 4. Prepare your environment by deploying CORTX on your system.
-Refer to [Auto-deployment of VM](https://github.com/Seagate/cortx-prvsnr/wiki/Deployment-on-VM_Auto-Deploy)

 ## 1.3 Deploy CORTX-Manager on Test VM

 All the dependencies should be preinstalled and prerequisites met before you run the CORTX-Manager.
 Follow these steps: